Skip to main content

 Makou Lin

-Makou Lin - Graduate Student
+Makou Lin - Ph.D. candidate

 Makou first joined Dr. Kim's lab, in Summer 2022, as a temporary lab employee.
 Then later, was admitted to UF under Dr. Kim in the Fall of 2022, as a PhD student of the Plant Molecular and Cell Biology program.
 Graduated from the University of Central Florida in the Spring of 2022 with a B.S. in biology and two minors in chemistry and mathematical biology.
 His interests focus on plant metabolic pathways; ranging from auxin biosynthesis, phenylpropanoid metabolism, and other secondary metabolites.
 Apart from his work passion, he relishes in functional activities.
 From incorporating a new approach to better organize his assets to maintaining a strong and healthy mental and physical style of living, such as approaching life with an understanding yet determined mindset.